 If your company is not hitting its targets, then the execution of your strategy using traditional methods of sales management and sales performance has failed you.
 To continue further believing things will change applying the same methodologies would be imprudent.

-So why do those traditional sales strategy methods fails you?
+So why do those traditional sales strategy methods fail you?

 Sales budgeting and sales strategy are intrinsically tied together and need to be worked on simultaneously if you are to deliver sales goals in the year ahead.
 In most companies, I review the two tasks that are completed with some degree of cross-over but not sufficient to remove dangerous gaps that will appear once the year commences.
 There is insufficient depth in them both to even commence contemplating the development of an execution plan.

-Over the years there has been much written and studied on the development of strategy but very little is done on the core skills and practices required for execution.
-In fact, Harvard Business claims that a staggering 90% of strategies fail, no so much because of the strategy being wrong, but the execution was poorly performed.
+Over the years, there has been much written and studied on the development of strategy, but very little has been done on the core skills and practices required for execution.
+In fact, Harvard Business claims that a staggering 90% of strategies fail, not so much because of the strategy being wrong but because the execution was poorly performed.
 Sales leaders, who often have the least amount of college education, are left with the task of execution and often end up trying to fit square pegs in round holes.
 They are trying to apply their past experience to new strategies without sufficient depth and detail for it to become a reality.
 Let’s face it, sales leaders are renowned for their lack of desire to use systems, structure, and processes which are all at odds with strategy execution.

-Interestingly, when I am reviewing companies I often see that the sales strategy fails well before the sales budget failed.
+Interestingly, when I am reviewing companies, I often see that the sales strategy failed well before the sales budget failed.
 There is a degree of momentum in most businesses that disguises failed strategies for a period of time.
 Companies will console themselves that even though their sales strategies or initiatives are not coming to fruition, they are at least still profitable.
 It will just take a little more time than they first thought.
-They don’t hear the warning bells early enough to remedy the problems and the business quickly moves to a quarterly then the monthly crisis of not making the numbers.
+They don’t hear the warning bells early enough to remedy the problems, and the business quickly moves to a quarterly and then the monthly crisis of not making the numbers.

 The failure of sales budgets is immediately apparent and becomes the focus of all executives.
-They ask ‘What immediate action can be taken to remedy the shortfall in sales revenue?’
-Often considered a failed sales goal, it is in fact a poorly designed and/or managed sales strategy that failed and now surfaces as failed sales budgets.
+They ask, ‘What immediate action can be taken to remedy the shortfall in sales revenue?’
+Often considered a failed sales goal, it is, in fact, a poorly designed and/or managed sales strategy that failed and now surfaces as failed sales budget.

 Getting sales strategy execution right